pgrange/bash_unit/README.md

 Compare *expected* with *actual*.
 If they are not equal, the test fails and the optional message is diplayed.

-    fake <command> <replacement code>
+    fake <command> [replacement code]

-Fakes *command* and replaces it with *replacement code* for the rest of the execution of your test.
+Fakes *command* and replaces it with *replacement code* (if code is specified) for the rest of the execution of your test.
+If no *replacement code* is specified, then it replaces *command* by one that echo stdin of fake.

 For instance, the following code will display *hello world*:

     fake ps echo hello world; ps

+And the following code will display *hello world* to:

+    fake ps << EOF
+    hello world
+    EOF

 # example